physrisk/website-source/articles/2014/acchieving-high-clustering-in-scale-free-networks.md

 model the clustering coefficient remains almost constant with increasing number of nodes \\\(  N \\\).
 Try the interactive HTML5 applet below.

-[html5-interactive
+[html5-interactive width="520" height="310" mode="iframe"
-src="/uploads/models/scale-free-const-cluster/index.html"
-width="500" height="310" mode="iframe"]
+src="/uploads/models/scale-free-const-cluster/index.html"]

 Note that in this applet we have disabled automatic zoom on the graph (manually this can be done using mouse wheel).
 This was done in order to